 Driveway Placement for Roofing Crew Workflow

-We angle the roll-off so the swing-door faces the eave your crew is working on; this stage keeps the drop path clear for shingles.
-Before we touch the concrete in Alameda, we set heavy wooden planks under the rollers to protect your property.
-This setup creates a six-foot tarp perimeter for a clean nail sweep.
-Check our roof tear-off container sizing or follow the asphalt shingle disposal best practices guide to finish the job right.
+We angle the roll-off so the swing-door faces the eave; this lets your team ground-throw shingles directly into the bin.
+Before the container touches the concrete in Alameda, we place wooden planks under the rollers to ensure your driveway remains unscarred.
+You should consult our roof tear-off container sizing for the right fit.
+After setting a six-foot tarp perimeter for the nail sweep, follow the asphalt shingle disposal best practices guide to manage the can.

 Drop angle